 • the order of numbered dice (a permutation)

-Combining these inputs allows significantly more entropy to be extracted from fewer dice.
+Combining dice faces, directions, and order allows significantly more entropy to be extracted from fewer dice.

 Example configurations: